 Making.
 Your selosathuto is borne out of your story and represents the new school you have imagined.
-In this next part, you are required to design and make a representation of your artifact.
+In this next part, you are required to design and make a representation of your artefact.
 Remember that it needs to reflect the essence of your alternative school.
 You will be making a representation of this artifact from only 2 materials: cardboard (you can use re-used packaging cardboard from cereal boxes, crackers, or something similar), and one other material, which could be any inexpensive material that can be easily found, but you may not use glue or tape.

-Storyboarding.
+Assemby guide.
 Draw a step-by-step instruction manual that clearly shows how you made the selosathuto on one or two A4 sheets of paper, using the Storyboard Layout Guide on page 4 as a guide.
 This must be made up of drawn images using black ink and a maximum of one other colour, not with a pencil, and not through photos.
 Communicate in a way that someone who does not speak much of your language could produce a similar artefact using your manual; keep in mind the steps and dimensions you needed to make your object as you construct it.
+You should concider things like, sizes, instructions for sloting one componant into another, fold lines and so on.

 Photo.
-Photo.
 Take one good photo of your selosathuto in the best way possible.
-The photo should allow someone to see what the artifact you've created looks like.
-Save the photo as a .jpg file Things to Consider t can be uploaded to the online submission.
+The photo should allow someone to see what the artefact you've created looks like.
+Save the photo as a .jpg file so it can be uploaded to the online submission.